Wubuntu88/CarND-Vehicle-Detection/writeup_submission.md

 I also experimented with many window sizes.
 I found that an overlap of 0.65 to 0.85 was good.
 More windows is probably better, but more windows takes longer.

 I can think of several cases where my pipeline may fail:
-* When there is discolored pavement, or bright pavement.
+* When there is discolored pavement, or bright pavement (especially when a white car is on bright pavement - there may not be enough gradients).
 * When confronted with shadows over several frames.
 This is expecially true if the shadow has pockets in it, so that it has many strong gradients.
 * When a car travels in front of another.
 * When a car approaches the horizon; the horizon is not always consistent, and my small windows will not always be aligned well enough.